joseprupi/joseprupi.github.io/docs/_posts/2024-07-08-cosine-similarity-simd-implementation.markdown

 | NumPy            |    0.6953 |
 | Plain Python     |  323.389    |

-Aaaand... nothing special to see, I warned you.
-SIMD is fast and Python is slow.
+Aaaand... as expected, SIMD is fast, and Python is comparatively slow.

-Well, maybe we can do better with Python and do it in a more pythonic way.
+Well, maybe we can do better so I decided to try making Python more "pythonic":

 ```python
 def cosine(A, B):